 Do you know how many tools there are in Photoshop?
 It seems like hundreds when you’re first getting started.

 There are actually only 70 tools in Photoshop.
-But even with that many, it’s no wonder why it can sometimes be hard to find the one you want.
+With that many options, no wonder why it can sometimes be hard to find the one you want but if you can customize the toolbar or reset the tools, it’s another story.

 I’m Cara, a photographer who likes to dabble in Photoshop and image manipulation.
 Today, I’m going to show you how to reset your tools to easily find the one you’re looking for.